sysco-middleware/sysco-middleware.github.io/_posts/2019-01-01-install-kubernetes-kubeadm.md

 ## 1. Prerequisites

 In this example we will set up a kubernetes cluster with one master and 2 nodes.
-We will use the below setup for our kubernetes cluster.

 ### Hardware and OS specifications.
 We will use 3 CentOS 7 servers with minimum 2 CPU and 2 GB RAM.
 You should have root privileges on the servers to install the required software packages.

 **Note** : The hardware mentioned is to setup basic minimum configuration for kubernetes.
-Kubernetes comes with lots of bells and whistles and if you are installing all bells and whistles, please refer to this documentation for more details.
+Kubernetes comes with lots of bells and whistles and if you are installing all bells and whistles, please refer to [this](https://kubernetes.io/docs/concepts/overview/components/) documentation for more details.
 For this example we have provisioned 3 server with below IPs
 - 192.168.37.48 - This will act as our Master
 - 192.168.37.49 - This will be first node of our cluster